-The 2021 AC4 Graduate Fellowships will fund eligible research costs or conference attendance costs for a limited number of Columbia University graduate students between April 2021 – December 2021.
-We are soliciting fellowships applications in each of the two categories:
+The 2022 AC4 Graduate Fellowships will fund eligible research costs for a limited number of Columbia University graduate students between April 2022 – December 2022.

 AC4 will provide research funds of up to $1000 for qualified interdisciplinary research that is able to be conducted remotely and without travel.
 Projects should be focused on peace, conflict, sustainability, and/or social justice and can include projects in the natural sciences, social sciences, humanities, and the arts.
 Funds can go towards research material expenses including but not limited to study participant incentives, software, digital project hosting, supplies for arts or humanities projects, etc.

 - Must be an enrolled Columbia University graduate student (including affiliated institutions such as Teachers College, Union Theological Seminary, etc) at the time of application